cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

   > **Note**: It is possible for multiple VSCs to be received by the consumer chain within the same block.
 For more details, take a look at the [Validator sets, validator updates and VSCs](./system_model_and_properties.md#validator-sets-validator-updates-and-vscs) section.
 - By default, every consumer CCV module maps any block height to `0` (i.e., VSC IDs start from `1`).
   Intuitively, this means that the voting power on the consumer chain at height `Hc` with `HtoVSC(Hc) = 0` was setup at genesis during Channel Initialization.
-- For every consumer chain, the provider CCV module sets `VSCtoH[0]` to the height at which the first VSC was provided to this consumer chain.
+- For every consumer chain, the provider CCV module sets `VSCtoH[0]` to the height when it establishes the CCV channel to this consumer chain.
+  Note that the validator set on the provider chain at height `VSCtoH[0]` matches the validator set at the height when the first VSC is provided to this consumer chain.
-  Intuitively, this means that the validator set on the provider chain at height `VSCtoH[0]` matches the validator set on the consumer chain at all heights `Hc` with `HtoVSC[Hc] = 0`.
+  This means that this validator set on the provider chain matches the validator set on the consumer chain at all heights `Hc` with `HtoVSC[Hc] = 0`.

 The following figure shows an overview of the Consumer Initiated Slashing operation of CCV.